mister-magpie/tell_segmentation/README.md

 - The Python script `stampa_imm_qgis` is a script to be used inside QGIS.
 It contains function to save the input images and target masks for the segmentation models.
 - The iPython notebook contains all the code needed to train and evaluate models.
+- The remaining contents are support `.csv` and `.json` files that made deveopment easier.

 Running those experiments should reflect the results we obtained and described in the paper.